fabricioaait/WAF-Rules-CSV-Auto/README.md

-# WAF-Rules-CSV-Auto
+# WAFv1-Rules-CSV-Auto
-Repository for a code will automate the creation of AWS WAF Rules using CSV as input
+Repository for a code will automate the creation of AWS WAFv1 Rules using CSV as input